mobizt/Firebase-ESP32/README.md

-**The Firebase Realtime Database update or change event was sent to client through the HTTP stream connection.
+**The Firebase Realtime Database update or change event was sent to client using the HTTP stream connection.
 The connection was keep alive as long as no network communication interruption.**

 The function to handle the update and change event monitoring are beginStream, setStreamCallback and readStream.

 To subscribe, monitor or follow the data change on defined database path, the function beginStream must be called first.

-To handle the data that will be received when database at that path updates or changes, the function readStream should be called in loop, otherwise callback function is required and assigned through the function setStreamCallback.
+To handle the data that will be received when database at that path updates or changes, the function readStream should be called in loop, otherwise callback function is required and assigned using the function setStreamCallback.

 When no callback is assigned, the data that return from stream should be routinely veriy inside the loop function.
 To determine the stream data is available, function streamAvailable should be called.